simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Scans objects in S3, finds PID or CC info and assesses risk
 - Inspector
     - Agent runs on instances to evaluate bad configurations
+- AWS Marketplace - Security Products
+    - Can purchase heaps of different services
+    - Penetration testing servers - Kali Linux
+    - Need to request authorization for penetration testing to occur
+    - Just because we've used a product from Marketplace, still need to ask permission to do pen testing to/from AWS
 - IAM
     - Credentials
         - email/Password - root account access